What you need to know

 The most common form of travel camera insurance is a standard travel insurance policy.
 This usually includes a certain level of cover for damage, theft and other loss of belongings.
 One of the most important things to consider is limits.
 These are the maximum amounts that will be paid in the event of a claim.
 Expect both per item limits and total possessions cover limits.

-- Accessories like tripods, detachable lenses, external flashes and similar are considered to be “other items” and usually have significantly lower limits.
+- Camera accessories like tripods, detachable lenses, external flashes and similar are considered to be “other items” and usually have significantly lower limits.

-- Depending on the policy, external hard drives, spare batteries, spare memory and similar may be considered “electronics” and will have the same limits as cameras and laptops, or may be considered “other items” and have reduced limits.
+- External hard drives, spare batteries, spare memory and similar may be considered “electronics” depending on the policy and will have the same limits as cameras and laptops, or they may be considered “other items” and have reduced limits.

-- Many policies will allow you to purchase extended cover options to increase the limits for particular devices, or overall.
+- Increase item limits is a form of extended cover which allows you to pay an additional premium to insure particular devices or overall.
 This can be invaluable for those who travel with a lot of photography or recording equipment.

 - In some cases insurers may choose to repair or replace your lost belongings at current market value.
 Limits still apply in this case.

 Expect exclusions.
 These are conditions where your insurance policy will not pay out.
+You can usually find a list of general exclusions in your insurer’s Product Disclosure Statement (PDS).
 Some of the standard exclusions you might find are:

-- No payout if your belongings were not properly secured.
-The definition of this will be included in the relevant product disclosure statement (PDS).
-Generally it refers to possessions needing to be in locked cars or rooms, out of plain sight, or properly under your care.
+- Not properly secured.
+The definition of this will be included in the relevant PDS.
+Generally, it refers to possessions needing to be in locked cars or rooms, out of plain sight, or properly under your care.

-- You are typically not covered if you were doing anything illegal at the time of an incident, were disobeying warnings or signs, or were undertaking a specific activity for which you are not covered.
+- Unlawful acts.
+You are typically not covered if you were doing anything illegal at the time of an incident, were disobeying warnings or signs, or were under the influence of drugs or alcohol.

 - Be aware of the fine print.
 Some policies may only cover cameras in transit and not while in use, while others offer more comprehensive security.

-If you are a professional photographer or videographer than you may need a more specialised camera travel insurance policy, and should consider a few extra things.
+If you are a professional photographer or videographer then you may need a more specialised camera travel insurance policy, and should consider a few extra things.

 - You may need to seek out a specialised camera insurance policy with an option for travel, rather than a travel insurance policy with an option for cameras.

-- If you are travelling for a photoshoot or otherwise planning on working for money away from home you should consider a policy which explicitly covers professional equipment use.
+- If you are travelling for a photoshoot or otherwise planning on working for money away from home you should consider a policy that explicitly covers professional equipment use.

 - Loss of income may be a valuable inclusion for your policy.
 Typically this means you are covered for a certain amount of lost income if your camera or other equipment is damaged while overseas, rendering you unable to work when you get back to Australia.